GitSchoolHub/CIS-3100---Advanced-Novel-Search/README.md

 * **Front-end:** HTML, JavaScript
 * **Styling:** [Tailwind CSS](https://tailwindcss.com/) (Used for the UI/UX Wireframe)
 * **Documentation:** PDF/Diagram Files (Conceptualized in this repository)

----

-*(Optional: Add your name and course information at the bottom.)*